MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 ## Customer eligibility

-PowerApps US Government is available to (1) US federal, state, local, tribal, and territorial government entities, and (2) other entities which handle data that is subject to government regulations and requirements and where use of PowerApps US Government is appropriate to meet these requirements, subject to validation of eligibility.
-Validation of eligibility by Microsoft will include confirmation of handling data subject to International Traffic in Arms Regulations (ITAR), law enforcement data subject to the FBI's Criminal Justice Information Services (CJIS) Policy, or other government-regulated or controlled data.
+PowerApps US Government is available to (1) US federal, state, local, tribal, and territorial government entities and (2) other entities that handle data that is subject to government regulations and requirements and where use of PowerApps US Government is appropriate to meet these requirements, subject to validation of eligibility.
+Validation of eligibility by Microsoft will include confirmation of handling data subject to International Traffic in Arms Regulations (ITAR), law enforcement data subject to the FBI's Criminal Justice Information Services (CJIS) policy, or other government-regulated or controlled data.
 Validation might require sponsorship by a government entity with specific requirements for the handling of data.

 Entities with questions about eligibility for PowerApps US Government should consult their account team.
 Upon renewal of a customer's contract for PowerApps US Government, re-validation of eligibility is required.

-## PowerApps US Government Plans
+## PowerApps US Government plans

-Access to PowerApps Government plans is restricted to the offerings described below; each plan is offered as a monthly subscription and can be licensed to an unlimited number of users:
+Access to PowerApps US Government plans is restricted to the following offerings; each plan is offered as a monthly subscription and can be licensed to an unlimited number of users:

 - PowerApps/Flow Plan 1 US Government